 Mr. Zumbro is a member of the International Bar Association (IBA) and the American Bankruptcy Institute, and is a member of the Reorganization and Workout Sub-Committee of the IBA’s Section on Insolvency, Restructuring and Creditors’ Rights.
 He co-authored the United States country section in the Practical Law Company’s Cross-Border Finance Handbook (2006/07; 2008/09 and 2011).
 In 2010, Mr. Zumbro authored a chapter, entitled “An Overview of Debtor-in-Possession Financing,” that appeared in the Inside the Minds™ publication, Debtor-in-Possession and Exit Financing: Leading Lawyers on Securing Financing and Analyzing Recent Trends in Bankruptcy Financing and a Law360 article entitled “Majority Rules: Impact of Bankruptcy ‘Credit Bid’ Rulings.”
 His paper “Cross-Border Insolvencies and International Protocols - An Imperfect but Effective Tool” appeared in the May 2010 issue of the IBA’s Business Law International.
 He recently authored a chapter, entitled “The Impact of Recent Litigation and Trends on Bankruptcy Lawyers and Their Clients,” in the book Bankruptcy and Financial Restructuring Law 2011: Top Lawyers on Trends and Key Strategies for the Upcoming Year (Aspatore Thought Leadership), published by Aspatore Books, a division of Thomson Reuters.

-Mr. Zumbro has been recognized as a leading lawyer in banking and finance by The Legal 500 in 2009 and 2012 and IFLR1000: The Guide to the World’s Leading Financial Law Firms in 2013.
+Mr. Zumbro has been recognized as a leading lawyer in banking and finance by The Legal 500 in 2009, 2012 and 2013 and IFLR1000: The Guide to the World’s Leading Financial Law Firms in 2013 and 2014.
 He has also been cited by The Legal 500 for his skill in corporate restructuring from 2010 through 2012.

 Mr. Zumbro was born in Bethesda, Maryland.
 He received a B.A. cum laude and with Distinction in the Major, from Yale College in 1992 and a J.D. from Columbia Law School in 1997, where he was a Stone Scholar.
 Mr. Zumbro joined Cravath in 1997 and became a partner in 2005.